cadubentzen/LAN-file/README.md

 # LAN-file
-Simple program to provide files to LAN, so files can be shared between different OSes.
+Serve files on LAN, so files can be shared between different OSes.